ssd-81/RSS-feed/README.md

 3. Ready to go

+## Configuration
+- configure postgres
+- at the home directory of your system, create a file named ".gatorconfig.json"
+> the "." is there

 ## Usage
 `Note: the usage is based on the generation of binaries as per the above instructions`
 ---